Jussie Smollett: Actor found guilty of lying about attack

 - Published

-US actor Jussie Smollett lied to police about being the victim of a racist, homophobic assault, a Chicago jury has found.
+US actor Jussie Smollett lied to police when he claimed to have been the victim of a racist, homophobic assault, a Chicago jury has found.

-At trial this week, Smollett, 39, stood by denials that he staged the attack against himself.
+At trial this week, Smollett, 39, stood by denials that he staged the hoax attack against himself.

-Prosecutors countered there was "overwhelming evidence" that the actor had lied to Chicago police.
+Prosecutors countered that he "lied for hours" on the stand as he repeated what he told to Chicago police.

-He was found guilty on Thursday of five of six counts of felony disorderly conduct.
+He was found guilty on Thursday of five counts of disorderly conduct.

 Each count carries a penalty of up to three years in prison.
 Given Smollett's lack of previous convictions, experts have said a lighter sentence or probation is likely.